Awards & grants

 Fountain Graduate Fellowships

+DEADLINE EXTENDED TO FEBRUARY 9, 2018.
 The Fountain School of Performing Arts offers a limited number of Fountain Graduate Fellowships to incoming MA students who demonstrate excellence in academic scholarship.
 Candidates are required to have a minimum A- GPA, equivalent to a Dalhousie GPA of 3.7.
-All applicants who have applied by January 15 will be considered.
+All applicants who have applied by February 9 will be considered.
 For further information, please contact Estelle Joubert (Graduate Coordinator) at firstname.lastname@example.org.

 The Faculty of Graduate Studies Conference Travel Grant